 His neighbour Leonardo Puppato, from the Familia Schroeder winery, has worked hard to make a typical Sauvignon Blanc that lasts well in the mouth.
 ‘I’d always thought it best not to include wood but as a skinny wine, a touch of oak helps to improve its aging potential, for instance with our Saurus Select.’

-Areas with cool, extreme climates are undoubtedly making possible a new era in whites with very original wines appearing such as a Sémillon from Mar de las Playas in Chubut, and a Sauvignon Blanc from Chapadmalal, in coastal Buenos Aires, an area that produced several exceptional wines in 2020.
+Areas with cool, extreme climates are undoubtedly making possible a new era in argentine white wines’ tradition with very original wines appearing such as a Sémillon from Mar de las Playas in Chubut, and a Sauvignon Blanc from Chapadmalal, in coastal Buenos Aires, an area that produced several exceptional wines in 2020.